Harlan2001/MIT-Missing-Semester/lecture_1_exercise.md

 10.Write a command that reads out your laptop battery’s power level or your desktop machine’s CPU temperature from /sys.
 Note: if you’re a macOS user, your OS doesn’t have sysfs, so you can skip this exercise.

-here is a problem, I use cent os 7, and no such file in my virtual machine, sorry
+Here is a problem, because I use cent os 7 in the virtual machine, and there is no such file.